DevZest/RDO.Net/src/Docs/articles/programming_rdo_data/adventureworkslt_sample.md

 * <xref:DevZest.Data.DbTable`1> has <xref:DevZest.Data.DbTable`1.InsertAsync*>, <xref:DevZest.Data.DbTable`1.DeleteAsync*> and <xref:DevZest.Data.DbTable`1.UpdateAsync*> methods to update data from database server.
 All operations are truly set based.

 The above query and update operations will generate SQL Abstract Syntax Tree (AST) and further be translated into native SQL by database provider, with very little overhead.
 It has best balance of code maintainability and performance.

+You can find tests for query and update operations in `AdventureWorksLT.Test` project.